-Relasin, the word used in Matt.
-25:46, occurs in but one other place in the Bible, viz., 2 John 4:18, where it is improperly rendered "torment" in the common version, whereas it should read, "Fear hath restraint."
-Those who possess a copy of Young's Analytical Concordance will see from it (page 995) that the definition of the word kolasis is "pruning, restraining, restraint."
-And the author of the Emphatic Diaglott, after translating kolasin in Matt.
-25:46 by the words "cutting off," says in a foot note:
+Kolasin, the word used in Matt 25:46, occurs in the one other place in the Bible, viz., 1 John 4:18, where it is improperly rendered "torment" in the Common Version, whereas it should read, "Fear hath restraint."

+Those who possess a copy of Young's Analytical Concordance will see from it (page 995), that the definition of the word kolasis is "pruning, restraining, restraint."
+And the author of the Emphatic Diaglott, after translating kolas in Matt.
+25:46 by the words "cutting off," says in a footnote:

-"The common version and many modern ones render kolasin aionion 'everlasting punishment,' conveying the idea, as generally interpreted, of basinos, torment.
+"The Common Version and many modern ones render kolas aionion 'everlasting punishment,' conveying the idea, as generally interpreted, of basinos, torment.
 Kolasin in its various forms occurs in only three other places in the New Testament: Acts 4:21; 2 Pet.
 2:9; 1 John 4:18.
 It is derived from kolazoo, which signifies, 1.
 To cut off; as lopping off branches of trees, to prune.
-2. To restrain, to retress.
-The Greeks write-'The charioteer restrains [kalasei] his fiery steeds.'
+2. To restrain to repress.
+The Greeks write; 'The charioteer restrains [kalazei] his fiery steeds.'
 3. To chastise, to punish.
-To cut off a individual from life, or from society, or even to restrain, is esteemed as a punishment; hence has arisen this third or metaphorical use of the word.
-The primary signification has been adopted [in the Diaglots], because it agrees better with the second member of the sentence, thus preserving the force and beauty of the antithesis.
-The righteous go to life, the wicked to the cutting off from life, death.-2 Thes.
+To cut off an individual from life, or from society, or even to restrain, is esteemed as a punishment; hence has arisen this third metaphorical use of the word.
+The primary signification has been adopted [in the Diaglott]; because it agrees better with the second member of the sentence, thus preserving the force and beauty of the antithesis.
+The righteous go to life, the wicked to the cutting off from life-death.-2.
+Thes.
 1:9."

-Now consider carefully the text, and note the antithesis or contrast shown between the reward of the sheep and the goats, which the correct idea of kolasin gives-the one class goes into everlasting life, while the other is everlastingly cut off from life-forever restrained in death.
+Now consider carefully the text, and note the antithesis or contrast shown between the reward of the sheep and the goats, which the correct idea of kolasin gives-the one class goes into everlasting life, while the other is everlasting cut off from life, forever restrained in death.
 And this exactly agrees with what the Scriptures everywhere else declare concerning the wages or penalty of wilful sin.

-Consider for a moment the words of verse 41: "Depart from me, ye cursed [once redeemed by Christ from the Adamic curse or condemnation to death, but now condemned or cursed, as worthy of the second death, by the One who redeemed them from the first curse], into everlasting fire [symbol of everlasting destruction], prepared for the devil and his messengers [servants]."
+Consider for the moment the words of verse 41: Depart from me, ye cursed [once redeemed by Christ from the Adamic curse or condemnation of death, but now condemned or cursed, as worthy of the second death, by the One who redeemed them from the first curse], into everlasting fire [symbol of everlasting destruction], prepared for the devil and his messengers [servants]."

 Remember that this is the final sentence at the close of the final trial-at the close of the Millennium.
-And none will then be servants of Satan ignorantly or unwillingly, as so many now are; for the great Deliverer, Christ, will remove outside temptations, and provide assistance toward self-improvement, which will enable all who will to overcome inherent weaknesses and to attain perfection.
+And none will then be servants of Satan ignorantly or unwillingly, as so many now are; for the great Deliverer, Christ, will remove outside temptations, and provide assistance toward self-improvement, which will enable all who will to overcome inherent weakness and to attain perfection."
 These "goats," who love evil and serve Satan, are the messengers ("angels") of Satan.
 For these and Satan, and for no others, God has prepared the everlasting destruction-the second death.
 Fire will come from God out of heaven and consume them.
 Consuming fire and devouring fire all can appreciate, unless their eyes are holden by false doctrine and prejudice.
-No one ever knew of a preserving fire; and as fire never preserves, but always consumes, God uses it as a symbol of utter destruction.-Rev. 20:0.
+No one ever knew of a preserving fire; and as fire never preserves, but always consumes, God uses it as a symbol of utter destruction.

-"THE LAKE OF FIRE AND BRIMSTONE, WHICH IS THE SECOND DEATH."
+"THE LAKE OF FIRE AND BRIMSTONE, WHICH IS THE SECOND DEATH." -REV. 19:20; 20:10, 14, 15; 21:8.-